 No hype.
 No stories.
 No pitching.
 No BS.
 No fluff.

 Tree Rings focuses on helping you look through a multi-dimensional lens in order to make better investment decisions.

 The weekly insights inside each issue are like the lines that connect the dots that make your investing picture clear.

-For just $97/mo, you’ll get a weekly issue of Tree Rings delivered straight to your inbox every Friday afternoon.
+For just $97/mo, you’ll get a weekly issue of Tree Rings directly accessible via the membership site Friday afternoon.
 In each weekly issue you’ll get:

 In short, it’s everything you need and nothing you don’t.